04 Explosion#

 Presentation#

-Preparation.
-Place the two supports of the cart track in the middle of the track, about \(4 \mathrm{~cm}\) apart, to balance the track on the small table (see Diagram).
-First balance the small table carefully horizontal by means of an air level.
-Then balance the track carefully horizontal
+Place the two supports of the cart track in the middle of the track, about \(4 \mathrm{~cm}\) apart, to balance the track on the small table (see Figure {number}).
+Use an air level to carefully balance the small table horizontally, then do the same for the track.

-Presentation.
-The dynamic cart and the collision cart are put on the mass balance, to show that their masses are equal.
+The dynamic cart and the collision cart are put on the scale to show that their masses are equal.
 Now the plunger of the dynamic cart is pushed completely inward and latched.

-Now a mass equal to the mass of one cart is put on top of one of the carts (see the first topic of the Remarks to know where the CM is).
-The demonstration is repeated The heavier cart is moving slower and again the track with the moving carts remains balanced!
+2. Now, a mass equal to the mass of one cart is put on top of one of the carts (see Remarks to know where the \(CM\) is).
+The demonstration is repeated: The heavier cart is moving slower, but the track with the moving carts remains balanced!

-The demonstration can be performed with a third time with two masses put on top of one cart, making the mass-ratio between the two carts equal to \(3: 1\).
+3. The demonstration can be performed a third time with two masses put on top of one cart, making the mass-ratio between the two carts equal to \(3: 1\).

-Extra.
-In the second and third demonstrations, with the carts of different mass, you need to grab the track when one of the carts bumps against the end-stop, because now the track will not remain balanced (having an assistant will be very helpful).
-Present this to the students as a challenge: “The set-up becomes unbalanced when one of the carts bumps to the end-stop, so the centre of mass moves away from the point of support!”
+4. As an extra, in the second and third demonstrations, with the carts of different masses, you need to catch the track when one of the carts bumps against the end-stop, as the track will not remain balanced.
+Present this to the students as a challenge: “The set-up becomes unbalanced when one of the carts bumps into the end-stop, so the centre of mass moves away from the point of support!”

 Explanation#